안녕하세요. 토미입니다.

 Let’s chin up and learn Korean together!

-These are like “Golden Grammar” because Korean people use them so frequently.
+These are like “Golden Grammar” because Koreans use them frequently.

-I’m so motivated when I see your improvement and I am so satisfied when your face lights up with joy when you understand what you’ve learned.
+I’m so motivated when I see your improvement, and I am so satisfied when your face lights up with joy and you understand what you’ve learned.

 So, please cherish every small piece of your improvement, and let’s finish the intermediate class together!